jtoy7/2024_AS_Pver_genomics/pver_gwas_batch3_data_processing.md

 INTERPRETATION:

 PC1 separates Ofu sites from Tutuila sites.
 Subsequent PCs start pulling out individual Tutuila sites from each other.
 PCs 2 and 3 separate out Vatia and Fagatele.
 Fagasa also groups with Vatia to some extent.
 PCs 5 and 6 separate Aoa out from the other sites.
+This pretty closely mirrors what we see in the ADMIXTURE plots as K is increased from 2 to 8.

 <br>